bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

 ### Gradle Runner Step

 Once the Bitrise project scanner detects your code as an Android app, it kicks off your first build right away!
-Select the deploy workflow in your Workflow Editor to get a basic workflow.
+Select the workflow you use for deployment in your Workflow Editor.

-1. Insert the **Gradle Runner** Step after the **Android Unit Test** and **Android Lint** Steps in your **deploy** (if the build Step is not already there) Workflow.
+1. Insert the **Gradle Runner** Step after the **Android Unit Test** and **Android Lint** Steps in your Workflow (if the build Step is not already there).
 2. Click the **Config** section of **Gradle Runner**.
 3. In the **Gradle task to run** input field, set, for example, `bundleRelease` or `bundleDebug` to create a bundle of your project.